576p

 576p is the shorthand name for a video display resolution.
 The p stands for progressive scan, i.e. non-interlaced, the 576 for a vertical resolution of 576 pixels (the frame rate can be given explicitly after the letter).
-Usually it corresponds to a digital video mode with a 4:3 anamorphic resolution of 720x576 and a frame rate of 25 frames per second (576p25), and thus using the same bandwidth and carrying the same amount of pixel data as 576i, but other resolutions and frame rates are possible.
+Usually it corresponds to a digital video mode with a 4:3 anamorphic resolution of 720 x 576 and a frame rate of 25 frames per second (576p25), and thus using the same bandwidth and carrying the same amount of pixel data as 576i, but other resolutions and frame rates are possible.

 ITU-R Recommendation BT.1358 allows the following resolutions, coded as R'G'B' or YC_{B}C_{R}, with timings compatible with BT.656: